jedi-studio/verse.db/README.md

 ## Conclusion

-The jsonVerse package simplifies the management of JSON data files within a specified folder.
-With the provided examples and usage instructions, you'll be able to efficiently integrate the jsonVerse package into your projects to streamline data operations.
+The verse.db package simplifies the management of JSON data files within a specified folder.
+With the provided examples and usage instructions, you'll be able to efficiently integrate the verse.db package into your projects to streamline data operations.